 4) By default, V-Ray Swarm's Network Discovery is set up to auto-discover machines on the network.
 If the Use auto-discovery option is disabled, the custom configuration of the manually set Master Node becomes available.
 This option is suitable if there is more than one subnet in the LAN or if you want to dedicate one or more machines to be Master Nodes.
 You may choose three machines as master nodes: one primary Master Node (Master node IP) and two alternate Master Nodes.

-5) The installation process is then complete, click Finish button.
+4) When the installation process is complete, click the Finish button.